-10 Signs You Need to Make Changes to Your Money Habits
+10 Signs You Need to Make Money Changing Habits

 It’s easy to say you want financial success.
 Actions, however, tell the true story.
 Are you on the road to financial success, or are you still hanging on to one or two of these tell-tale financial disaster behaviors?

 After all, you’ve got plenty of extra money.
 It’s fun to see something you want and buy it right away.
 You have to be a little more strategic to save.
 Develop a habit of taking 24 hours to comparison shop before you buy.
-Consistent savings on both big items — and things you buy regularly — can add up to hundreds, even thousands over a year.
+Consistent savings on both big items and things you buy regularly can add up to hundreds, even thousands over a year.
 Many of the world's wealthiest people still practice frugal spending habits because they understand the value of making every purchase under the best possible terms.

 You’re living for the now, not for the later.
 When you put money away for retirement you are saving for a “future you”.
 That “you” is going to want to enjoy life as much as the current you.
 As you work toward finding a balance between now and later put as much as you reasonably can into your retirement accounts.
 I promise you no one gets to the future and thinks, “Oh my, we saved too much.”

-No matter what.
-You have to separate business decisions from friendships.
-That means periodically revisiting your professional relationships as far as insurance agents, financial advisors, accountants, or attorneys.
+No matter what, you have to separate business decisions from friendships.
+That means periodically revisiting your professional relationships--insurance agents, financial advisors, accountants, or attorneys.
 Did you hire the person thoughtfully and objectively, or simply because you knew them?
 Once in a while, you’ll want to take a step back and re-assess your business relationships.

 You’re already earning a great rate on your accounts, aren’t you?
 If I offered you a couple hundred bucks to fill out a few forms, many of you would think that was a fair trade for an hour or two of your time.
 That’s the trade that may be available to you by changing banks.
 Yes, it takes time to move accounts — but it may mean more money in your pocket.
 It pays to look around at least once a decade.
 You may find something worth moving for.

 Why save ahead?
 If you need something, you can use credit.
 The problem is that credit is a gamble that the future you will be able to pay the debt.
 Additionally, the added interest makes the purchase much more expensive.
 There is something incredibly satisfying about saving up for things in advance.
 In our current world of easy credit, this isn’t a satisfaction people get to experience enough of.
 Go ahead and give it a try.
 I dare you.
 I think you’ll be pleasantly surprised at how it feels.

 6. You Don’t Ever Say, “That’s Not in My Budget This Month."